osde8info/balena-io-docs/pages/learn/deploy/delta.md

 __Note__: Delta updates are enabled by default for devices running {{ $names.os.lower }} >= 2.47.1.

 For any devices running {{ $names.os.lower }} >= 2.47.1, the delta update behavior is enabled by default.
 For devices running {{ $names.os.lower }} < 2.47.1, updating to >= 2.47.1 via a [self-service update][self-service-update] will enable delta updates for the device.
-Alternitavely, the delta update behavior may be enabled or disabled application-wide or per-device with the `RESIN_SUPERVISOR_DELTA` configuration variable.
+Alternatively, the delta update behavior may be enabled or disabled application-wide or per-device with the `RESIN_SUPERVISOR_DELTA` configuration variable.

 ![Setting the fleet configuration to enable delta behavior](/img/runtime/ResinSupervisorDelta.png)